basillicus/traincraft/README.md

 To calculate the DFT forces:

 3. qe (Quantum Espresso); Although consider using a compiled version in your machine for production calculations.
 It is way more efficient (but also painful)
+5. fhiaims: Requires a license.
+Accesible for academic use.

 To generate geometries automatically

-4. Mdanalysis
+5. Mdanalysis
-5. mdapackmol-fmt (installation via pip)
+6. mdapackmol-fmt (installation via pip)
   It is a forked version of mdapackmol
     `pip install mdapackmol-fmt`
-6. Packmol
+7. Packmol
-7. HiPhive (if rattle method is going to be used)
+8. HiPhive (if rattle method is going to be used)

 To preoptimize geometries or run MD

-8. tblite and tblite-python
+9. tblite and tblite-python
-9. torchani
+10. torchani

 ---